jgilbert01/aws-lambda-stream/README.md

 ```

 * `err` - contains the error information
-* `uow` - contains the state of the `uow` when the error happens
+* `uow` - contains the state of the `uow` when the error happened

-When an error is thrown in a Highland.js stream, the error will skip over all the remaining steps until it is either catch by an [errors](https://highlandjs.org/#errors) step or it reaches the end of the stream and all processing stops with the error.
+When an error is thrown in a _Highland.js_ stream, the error will skip over all the remaining steps until it is either caught by an [errors](https://highlandjs.org/#errors) step or it reaches the end of the stream and all processing stops with the error.

 When you want to handle a poison event and raise a `fault` event then simply catch the error, adorn the current `uow` and rethrow the error.
-Several utilities are provided to assist: `throwFault`, `rejectWithFault`. `faulty` and `faultyAsync`.
+Several utilities are provided to assist: `throwFault` for stands try/catch, `rejectWithFault` for promises, and `faulty` and `faultyAsync` are function wrappers.

 Here is an example of using `throwFault`.